Skip to Content

 Bake chestnuts

-• Baking Chestnuts: Put the baking sheet with the chestnuts in the preheated oven.
-Let them bake for about 15-20 minutes.
-The smaller size of chestnuts, the shorter time of roasting.
+• Bake the chestnuts on the baking sheet in the preheated oven for about 15-20 minutes.
+The smaller the size of the chestnuts, the shorter the roasting time.
 Keep an eye on them to ensure they don’t overcook.

 • Checking for Doneness: To check if they’re ready, take one chestnut out, let it cool for a moment, and then peel it.
 If the inside is soft and creamy, they are done.
 If not, put them back in the oven for a few more minutes.